kiran-ugale1988/web-scrapping-application/README.md

-## Magpie PHP Developer Challenge

-Your task is to gather data about the products listed on https://www.magpiehq.com/developer-challenge/smartphones

-The final output of your script should be an array of objects similar to the example below:
+The final output of the script should be an array of objects similar to the example below:

 ```
 {